Language and communication studies included in a bachelor’s degree

 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.
 You do not have to select a degree programme to see the Open University's instructions.

-All degrees include a certain amount of compulsory communication and language studies.
+All degrees include a certain amount of compulsory language and communication studies.
 These studies are completed as part of a first-cycle, or bachelor’s, degree and their minimum scope is 10 cr.
 Please take this into account when drawing up your personal study plan.

 NB!
 Select your own degree programme above to see the possible degree programme-specific instructions.